Jerry Falwell: Islam

 Falwell opposed Islam.
-According to Asharq Al-Awsat, a pan-Arab newspaper, Falwell called Islam "satanic".
-In a televised interview with 60 Minutes, Falwell called Muhammad a "terrorist", to which he added: "I concluded from reading Muslim and non-Muslim writers that Muhammad was a violent man, a man of war."
-Falwell later apologized to Muslims for what he had said about Muhammad and affirmed that he did not necessarily intend to offend "honest and peace-loving" Muslims.
-However, as he refused to remove his comments about Islam from his website, the sincerity of his apology was doubted.
-Egyptian Christian intellectuals, in response, signed a statement in which they condemned and rejected what Falwell had said about Muhammad being a terrorist.
+According to Asharq Al-Awsat, a pan-Arab newspaper, he called Islam "satanic".
+In a televised interview with 60 Minutes, Falwell called Muhammad a "terrorist", adding, "I concluded from reading Muslim and non-Muslim writers that Muhammad was a violent man, a man of war."
+Falwell later apologized to Muslims for what he had said about Muhammad and affirmed that he did not intend to offend "honest and peace-loving" Muslims, but he refused to remove his comments about Islam from his website.
+In response, Egyptian Christian intellectuals signed a statement condemning what Falwell had said about Muhammad being a terrorist.

 Legal issues

-From the 1970s on, Falwell was involved in legal matters which occupied much of his time and propelled his name recognition.
+Beginning in the 1970s, Falwell was involved in legal matters that occupied much of his time and increased his name recognition.

 SEC and bonds

 In 1972, the US Securities and Exchange Commission (SEC) launched an investigation of bonds issued by Falwell's organizations.
 The SEC charged Falwell's church with "fraud and deceit" in the issuance of $6.5 million in unsecured church bonds.
-The church won a 1973 federal court case prosecuted at the behest of the SEC, in which the court exonerated the church and ruled that while technical violations of law did occur, there was no proof the church intended any wrongdoing.
+The church won a 1973 federal court case prosecuted at the SEC's behest.
+The court exonerated the church and ruled that while technical violations of law did occur, there was no proof the church intended any wrongdoing.

 Falwell versus Penthouse

-Falwell filed a $10 million lawsuit against Penthouse for publishing an article based upon interviews he gave to freelance reporters, after failing to convince a federal court to place an injunction upon the publication of that article.
-The suit was dismissed in Federal district court in 1981 on the grounds that the article was not defamatory or an invasion of Falwell's privacy (the Virginia courts had not recognized this privacy tort, which is recognized in other states).
+Falwell filed a $10 million lawsuit against Penthouse for publishing an article based on interviews he gave to freelance reporters, after failing to convince a federal court to enjoin the article's publication.
+The suit was dismissed in federal district court in 1981 on the grounds that the article was not defamatory or an invasion of Falwell's privacy (the Virginia courts had not recognized this privacy tort, which is recognized in other states).